metamath/lamp-guide/docs/11/index.md

 > enter the label `2p2e4` and select it from the dropdown menu.

-We'll use the term "click" to mean either a click with the left mouse button *or* a tap on a touchscreen.
+We'll use the term "click" to mean either a quick click with the left mouse button *or* a quick tap on a touchscreen.
 A normal click or tap lets you do many things like apply buttons, reveal information, toggle a display, and select some information.
 We'll also sometimes say "press" to mean the same thing.